KORLA2/Kubernetes/SchedulingPod.md

 #### Prefer no schedule is scheduler will not prefer the node if pods cant tolerate , but if no satisfied node was found scheduler schedules on the node though pod can't tolerate.

      kubectl taint minikube-m02 env=production:NoExecute
-Meaning we tainted node minikube-m02 with env:production label if the pods existing on this node didn't have this label as toleration they will be terminated and scheduled on other nodes and no new pod will be scheduled on this node if they can't tolerate.
+Meaning we tainted node minikube-m02 with env:production label if the pods existing on this node cannot tolerate they will be terminated and scheduled on other nodes and no new pod will be scheduled on this node if they can't tolerate.

 If we taint the node with above command and if we wantedly tell scheduler to schedule pod on the minikube-m02 node using node selector or node affinity, then pod will be in pending state.